It’s Pop-Up Mākeke’s 12 Days of Christmas Giveaway!

-The designs and colors of cover ups inspired by the home of their designer Kawehi Casey.
-The Wai`ono Stream flows through Punalu`u from the Ko`olau to the ocean.
-The cover up can be worn for any occasion and it’s comfortable island accessory to fit the modern woman’s lifestyle.
+The Vanilla Chai Tea and Hibiscus Hawaii Tea set is from Waiholokui Garden.
+The Vanilla Chai Tea is Mamaki and Black Tea based and certified organic and the Hibiscus HI Tea is tangy and robust, and contains mamaki and Ko`oko`olau tea combined with hibiscus and ginger.

+The 100% Kona Coffee Gift Set and Gourmet Pancake Mix is from Hawaiian Brew.
+The coffee set contains 4 bags of coffee – Regular, Vanilla Mac Nut, Chocolate Mac Nut, and Hazelnut.

-Pop-Up Makeke is giving away this cover-up from Wai`ono Designs to one of our lucky viewers.
+Pop-Up Makeke is giving away Coffee, Tea and Pancake Gift Set to one of our lucky viewers.
 All you have to do is visit our contest page khon2.com/community/contests, submit a viewer picture of the day, and enter to win this fun gift pack from Santa and Pop-Up Makeke.

 ABOUT POP-UP MAKEKE